 Minor in User Experience (UX)

 Expand your skillset with this User Experience minor offering within the TCID program.

-Certificates in PTW and UX are also available for students who have already earned a Bachelor’s degree.
+Certificates in TCID and UX are also available for students who have already earned a Bachelor’s degree.